This post includes affiliate links.

 But here is the problem, the slip stitch creates an annoying seam that you can see from far away.
 In fact, during that craft fair, I sold many hats and beanies.
 My customers tried them on and the colors were amazing, the texture was brilliant, but the seam was ugly.
 I was embarrassed and hoped they would not see it.

-I was lucky and many bought my hats, but I did not feel good about not knowing how to reduce or hide the seam using slip stitches without having to use continues rounds.
+I was lucky and many bought my crochet hats, but I did not feel good about not knowing how to reduce or hide the seam using slip stitches without having to use continuous rounds.

 Fast forward to a couple of weeks ago, when I had enough.
 I needed to find a solution to seeing the seam in rounds.
 After testing a few ways, I finally found the solution.